-The Superior River Watershed Association’s mission statement reflects our response to these challenges: “To promote and protect clean water resources in Wisconsin’s Lake Superior basin.”
+Our mission is to promote and protect clean water resources in Wisconsin’s Lake Superior basin.
 Since its inception in 2002, SRWA has been accomplishing this through pursuit of the following goals:

-- To establish baseline environmental data to develop a deeper understanding of the watershed,
+- To establish baseline environmental data to develop a deeper understanding of the watersheds of our region,

-- Provide relevant information to local governments and agencies to promote responsible and effective decision-making on issues affecting the watershed, and,
+- Provide relevant information to local governments and agencies to promote responsible and effective decision-making on issues affecting the watersheds, and,

 - To facilitate grassroots involvement through outreach programs, volunteer opportunities and to provide forums for education and informed discussion of watershed issues.